cypress-io/circleci-orb/README.md

 - **Consumption time** on CircleCI
 - **Actual time** it takes for tests to run

-**Consumption time** is essentually the amount of CircleCI resources that a job requires to execute.
+**Consumption time** is essentially the amount of CircleCI resources that a job requires to execute.
 For example, you may have a job that runs on 5 machines and takes 1 minute for all to complete.
 In this example it would only take 1 minute of **actual time** to execute all the jobs but would **consume** 5 minutes of CircleCI resources.